Short reachability networks: Introduction

 \section{Introduction}

-Let $S_n$ be the symmetric group on $n$ elements, and write $(a,b)\in S_n$ for the transposition that swaps $a$ and $b$, and $1\in S_n$ for the identity permutation.
+Let $S_n$ be the symmetric group on $n$ elements, and write $(a,b)\in S_n$ for the transposition that swaps $a$ and $b$.
 Let $T_1, \dots, T_\ell$ be a sequence of transpositions with $T_i = (a_i, b_i)$ for $i = 1, \dots, \ell$.
-The sequence forms a \emph{permutation network} if for every choice of $\sigma \in S_n$, there is some subsequence $T_{i_1}, \dots, T_{i_{\ell'}}$ such that Permutation networks are also called \emph{non-blocking networks} and have been well-studied due to their usefulness in communication networks and distributed computing (see e.g. \cite{dally2004principles}).
-Of particular relevance is the following result which shows that permutation networks can be constructed with at most $\sum_{i=1}^n \ceil{\log_2(i)}$ transpositions.
+The sequence forms a \emph{permutation network} if for every choice of $\sigma \in S_n$, there is some subsequence $T_{i_1}, \dots, T_{i_{\ell'}}$ such that Equivalently, if counters are placed on each vertex of a complete graph on $n$ vertices, then a permutation network can reach any configuration of counters by following the switches prescribed by a suitable subsequence of $T_1,\dots,T_\ell$.

+Since each transposition in a permutation network can only increase the number of possible final states by a factor of two, the network must have at least $\log_2(n!) = \sum_{i=1}^n \log_2(i)$ transpositions.
+In the other direction, a construction of \cite{waksman1968permutation} shows that permutation networks can be constructed with at most $\sum_{i=1}^n \ceil{\log_2(i)}$ transpositions when $n$ is a power of two (and this was independently shown by \cite{goldstein1967synthesis}).
+This bound was later extended to all values of $n$ by \cite{beauquier2002arbitrary} (although, according to \cite{kautz1968cellular}, this was known to Green much earlier).